bedops/bedops/docs/content/reference/set-operations/bedextract.rst

       | bedops --element-of 1 - Target \
       > answer.bed

-.. note: You may change the final overlap criterion to the `bedops --element-of` as you see fit for your final answer.
+.. note:: You may change the final overlap criterion to the `bedops --element-of` as you see fit for your final answer.

 .. _bedextract_nested_elements: